edgedb/edgedb/docs/clients/python/api/types.rst

     An immutable representation of a set of Links.

-    LinkSets are created when a multi link on :py:class:`edgedb.Object` is accessed via a ``[]`` operator.
+    LinkSets are created when a multi link on :py:class:`gel.Object` is accessed via a ``[]`` operator.